 The best part about this mix is it's versatile.
 Each container provides a series of suggested spirit pairings.
 A 2-ounce pour complements vodka, gin, tequila, bourbon, or even soda water for non-imbibers.
 Use a smaller amount to top off a Long Island iced tea or margarita, or add a dash to wheat beer.
-Owl’s Brew citrus and sweet tea mixer is gluten-free, vegan, and low in sugar.
+Owl’s Brew citrus and sweet tea mixer is gluten-free and vegan.

 Best Single Serving: Zing Zang All Natural Sweet and Sour Mix